© Dedraw Studio

 Connect.
 Get to know your local member community

 Get together.
-Regularly meet and talk with fellow Society of Authors members either online or in person
+Regularly meet and talk with fellow Society of Authors members online or in person

 Support.
 Share your knowledge and experiences in writing, publishing and self-publishing